vinceumo/todo/tutorial.md

 In `content/js/app.js`, we need `isNavOpen` in our data.
 If you change the value of this last one to **true**, the nav will show up.

 The **data** property in vue.js is where we store the data of our application but as well the state of our UI.
-For example, `isNavOpen` is by default set to false but by changing its value to true we can bind the class _is-open_ to the DOM.
+For example, `isNavOpen` is by default set to false, but by changing its value to true, we can bind the class _is-open_ to the DOM.

-In our app.js we need to add `isNavOpen: false`.
+In our app.js, we need to add `isNavOpen: false`.

 ```javascript
 var app = new Vue({